Moana (franchise): Moana 2 (2024)

 In December 2020, during a Disney Investor Day meeting, Walt Disney Animation Studios chief creative officer Jennifer Lee announced that a musical series titled Moana: The Series, based on the 2016 film of the same name, was in development at the studio for Disney+.
 By August 2021, it was reported that Osnat Shurer would once again serve as producer.
 In January 2022, it was announced that David Derrick Jr. would serve as the writer and director, after filling the role of storyboard artist of the first film.
 The series entered development simultaneously with the live action remake of Moana according to Jared Bush, a writer of the film and screenplay writer of the 2016 animated film.

 In February 2024, Disney CEO Bob Iger announced that the series had been reworked into a theatrical sequel titled Moana 2, with Derrick and Shurer remaining attached to the project.
 By the release of the first trailer in May, Jason Hand and Dana Ledoux Miller were confirmed as co-directors alongside Derrick, while Christina Chen and Yvett Merino were revealed to replace Shurer as the film's producers.

-Live-action films
+Live-action

 Moana (2026)

 In April 2023, The Hollywood Reporter reported that Walt Disney Pictures was developing a live-action adaptation of Moana to be produced by Johnson, Dany Garcia, and Hiram Garcia, under their production company Seven Bucks Productions, and Beau Flynn of Flynn Pictures Co., executive produced by Auliʻi Cravalho and Scott Sheldon, and written by Jared Bush, with Johnson set to reprise his role as Maui.
-On June 12, 2024, Catherine Laga‘aia was announced as the titular character.
+On June 12, 2024, Catherine Laga'aia was announced as the titular character.

 The film was originally scheduled for theatrical release on June 27, 2025, in the USA; however, it got delayed to July 10, 2026, because of the release of Moana 2 for the previous year.
-A teaser trailer for the film was released on November 17 2025.
+A teaser trailer for the film was released on November 17, 2025.

+Future

+Moana 3

+On July 2, 2026, a week before the release of the live-action film, Johnson confirmed that a third animated film in the Moana franchise was in the works.
+He also confirmed that Jared Bush and Dana Ledoux Miller would return to write the script.